Content: CC BY-NC-SA 4.0 | Code: MIT - see /LICENSE.md

 3. **The sampling distribution describes the variability of an estimate** — if you collected a different sample, you'd get a different answer.
 The sampling distribution tells you how much those answers would vary.

 2. The Central Limit Theorem works for any distribution with finite variance.
-Use scipy.stats.poisson(mu=3) to explore this: draw 5,000 samples of sizes \(n \in \{1, 5, 15, 50\}\), compute the mean of each, and plot the four sampling distributions.
+Use `scipy.stats.poisson(mu=3)` to explore this: draw 5,000 samples of sizes $n \in \{1, 5, 15, 50\}$, compute the mean of each, and plot the four sampling distributions.
 For each, overlay a normal distribution with the CLT-predicted mean and standard deviation.
 At what sample size does the normal approximation become convincing?
-A QQ plot (quantile-quantile plot) provides a more rigorous check — it plots your data’s quantiles against a theoretical distribution’s quantiles, where points falling on the diagonal indicate a good fit.
-Use scipy.stats.probplot for the \(n = 50\) case.
+As an extension, you can use `scipy.stats.probplot` to create a **QQ plot** (quantile-quantile plot) for the $n = 50$ case — it plots your data's quantiles against a theoretical distribution's quantiles, where points falling on the diagonal indicate a good fit.

-5. Conceptual: This chapter opened by comparing probability rules to error-handling composition in distributed systems.
+5. **Conceptual:** This chapter opened by comparing probability rules to error-handling composition in distributed systems.
 Where does this analogy break down?
-Consider: what happens when events aren’t independent?
-When “failure” isn’t binary?
+Consider: what happens when events aren't independent?
+When "failure" isn't binary?
 When the probability of failure changes over time?
-Identify at least two ways the clean algebraic composition of probabilities in the opening example doesn’t map to real-world systems, and explain what statistical tools you’d reach for in each case.
+Identify at least two ways the clean algebraic composition of probabilities in the opening example doesn't map to real-world systems, and explain what kinds of statistical tools you might reach for — or what questions you'd want to ask — in each case.